Animal sacrifice: Judaism

 No modern denomination practices animal sacrifice.
 However, Judaism practiced the animal sacrifice until the destruction of the Second Temple.
 A qorban is any of a variety of sacrificial offerings described and commanded in the Torah.
 The most common usages are animal sacrifice (zevah זֶבַח), zevah shelamim (the peace offering) and olah (the burnt offering).
 A qorban was an animal sacrifice, such as a bull, sheep, goat, or a dove that underwent shechita (Jewish ritual slaughter).
 Sacrifices could also consist of grain, meal, wine, or incense.

 The Hebrew Bible says that Yahweh commanded the Israelites to offer offerings and sacrifices on various altars.
 The sacrifices were only to be offered by the hands of the Kohanim.
 Before building the Temple in Jerusalem, when the Israelites were in the desert, sacrifices were offered only in the Tabernacle.
 After building Solomon's Temple, sacrifices were allowed only there.
 After the Temple was destroyed, sacrifices was resumed when the Second Temple was built until it was also destroyed in 70 CE.
 After the destruction of the Second Temple sacrifices were prohibited because there was no longer a Temple, the only place allowed by halakha for sacrifices.
 Offering of sacrifices was briefly reinstated during the Jewish–Roman wars of the second century CE and was continued in certain communities thereafter.

-The Samaritans, a group historically related to the Jews, practice animal sacrifice in accordance with the Law of Moses.
+The Karaite Jews along with Samaritans, a group historically related to the Jews, practice animal sacrifice in accordance with the Law of Moses.